wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - `PowerAuthErrorCode.protocolUpgrade` is reported when SDK failed to upgrade itself to a newer protocol version.
 The code may be reported from `PowerAuthSDK.fetchActivationStatus()`.
 This is an unrecoverable error resulting in the broken activation on the device, so the best situation is to inform the user about the situation and remove the activation locally.
 - `PowerAuthErrorCode.pendingProtocolUpgrade` is reported when the requested SDK operation cannot be completed due to a pending PowerAuth protocol upgrade.
 You can retry the operation later.
 The code is typically reported in the situations when SDK is performing protocol upgrade on the background (as a part of activation status fetch), and the application want's to calculate PowerAuth signature in parallel operation.
 Such kind of concurrency is forbidden since SDK version `1.0.0`
 - `PowerAuthErrorCode.externalPendingOperation` is reported when the requested operation collide with the same operation type already started in the external application.
+- `PowerAuthErrorCode.upgradeSDK` is reported during `PowerAuthSDK` construction if the local activation data is in a format created by a newer SDK version.
+This situation may occur when you use the [Activation Data Sharing](#share-activation-data) feature and another application is already using a newer SDK version.
+The recommended solution is to instruct the user to update the application in the App Store.

 ### Working with Invalid SSL Certificates